F12: 5 Corrections Cops Caught On Camera Brutally Beating 41-Year-Old Black Man Jarrett Hobbs At Georgia Jail

 In a statement, the Camden County Sheriff’s Office said, “Sheriff [Jim] Proctor has ordered an internal investigation of the incident to begin immediately.
 This investigation will include all recorded video from the time the inmate entered the facility on September 3rd, 2022 until his release on September 30th, 2022.
 If deemed necessary an additional agency will assist with the investigation.”

-None of the officers involved have been named publicly but we’re sure that will change soon enough if Twitter does its thing.
-Until then, we will keep you updated on all things surrounding this case.
+None of the officers involved have been named publicly, but we’re sure that will change soon enough if Twitter does its thing.
+Until then, we will keep you updated on all things surrounding Jarrett Hobbs’ case.

 Comments